 A management buyout occurs when the existing management team of a business buys the company from its shareholders.
 This can generate substantial wealth for the management team, and can also be a useful exit strategy for larger companies wanting to spin off certain divisions.

-The team usually brings in outside financing to pay the investors, since team members do not usually have sufficient personal wealth to buy the company.
-Since this outside financing is usually in the form of debt, the resulting financial structure of the business is highly leveraged.
+The team usually brings in outside financing to pay the shareholders, since team members do not usually have sufficient personal wealth to buy the company.
+Since this outside financing is typically in the form of debt, the resulting financial structure of the business is highly leveraged.
 A variation on the funding concept is to obtain equity financing from a private equity fund, which profits from any subsequent uptick in the value of the shares.